 Use these 4 tips to start a garden where there was only grass before.
 Save lots of time and effort and ensure you have strong healthy plants.
 What I learned on my big farm, you can use in your little garden.

-- Where ever you put seeds in the ground or transplant small plants, always add compost to those locations.
+- Wherever you put seeds in the ground or transplant small plants, always add compost to those locations.

 You can use this strategy throughout the season…it’s what most farmers do.
 As soon as you harvest your plants, fill up that spot with new transplants.
 This can greatly increase your garden’s productivity.

 There are lots of YouTube videos on this subject.
 I picked out this one because it has the basic steps and considerations you need to take.
-You will not get this perfect to start, but it’s certainly better than just waiting for it to get warm outside.
+You won’t get this perfect to start, but it’s certainly better than just waiting for it to get warm outside.

 Any type of compost is better than none.
-Get whatever you can get your hands on and use it wisely.
-Put it around the plants you want to grow and avoid dropping it in other areas, or you will just boost up the growth of weeds.
+Get whatever you can get your hands on, and use it wisely.
+Put it around the plants you want to grow, and avoid dropping it in other areas, or you’ll just boost up the growth of weeds.

 Charles is one of the original no-till growers.
 Learn from this video by seeing how he transplants and how much compost he uses.

-Tip 4.
-Water your plants regularly and at the best times, which are in the morning or at night.
+Water your plants on a regular basis and at the best times, which are in the morning or at night.
 Lots of beginner gardeners seem to either water too much or not enough.
-You certainly do not just want to leave it up to nature when it comes to watering.
+You certainly don’t just want to leave it up to nature when it comes to watering.
 Who knows when the rain will come?
 Water is the ingredient that allows plants to grow.
 No water, no grow.

-On the other hand, you do not want to over-water your plants.
+On the other hand, you don’t want to over-water your plants.
 The plants need to cycle between wet times and dryer times.
 If your soil is still wet, then let it dry out a bit before you water more.
-Also, plants use more water when they are bigger or the air is dryer, so adjust as needed.
+Also, plants use more water when they’re bigger or the air is dryer, so adjust as needed.